Mission and History

 Read more history…

 Approximately 400 people attended the First Annual Cascade Festival of African Films in February 1991.
 Today, over 5,000 people attend the festival annually.
 Since its inception, the festival has been offered to the public free of charge and has been organized and run primarily by volunteers.
-Aside from the volunteers, the festival is now run by two paid staff: Lead Coordinator, Tracy Francis and Assistant Coordinator, Ronna Neuenschwander (who also serves as the festival’s Development Coordinator).
-Three of CFAF’s founding members, Mary Holmström, Joseph Smith-Buani and Michael Dembrow, serve as festival advisors and meet with the Executive Committee Members monthly throughout the year to manage the festival planning The CFAF Committee, comprised of 35-40 volunteers from the community, helps plan and run the festival.
+Aside from the volunteers, the festival is now run by two paid staff: Festival Director, Aviva McClure, and Associate Director, Eugenie Jolivett Fontana.
+Three of CFAF’s founding members – Mary Holmström, Joseph Smith-Buani, and Michael Dembrow – serve as festival advisors and meet with the Executive Committee Members monthly throughout the year to manage the festival planning The CFAF Committee, comprised of 35-40 volunteers from the community, helps plan and run the festival.

 From its initial four-film program in 1991, the festival has expanded to a five-weekend-long festival of 20-24 feature and documentary films.
 Popular festival events include: